 - Determine if trochleoplasty is indicated and to perform the procedure.

-- Determine if tibial crest transposition is indicated and to perform the procedure (including a few tricks not shown in any textbooks!).
+- Determine if tibial crest transposition is indicated and to perform the procedure (including a few tricks not shown in any textbooks).

 - Perform a lateral approach to the femur.

-- Perform forequarter and hindquarter amputation
+- Perform a forequarter amputation.

-This course is designed to train both the novice and the experienced veterinart practitioner.
+This course is designed to train both the novice and the experienced veterinary practitioner.
 “Newbies” will enjoy the security of learning these practical techniques in a supportive and nurturing learning environment.
 “Old Guard” veterinarians are sure to learn subtle nuances that will help them refine their current techniques.

 Ross H. Palmer, DVM, MS, DACVS

-Jessica Barrera, DVM, MS, DACVS-SA
+- Jessica Barrera, DVM, MS, DACVS-SA

-Trent Gall, DVM, MS, DACVS-SA
+- Trent Gall, DVM, MS, DACVS-SA